A student claimed they submitted their assignment, but their submission is not in the list

 To solve this problem, once you are ready to start marking you may want to prevent these students from making further submission updates by locking the submission so that you can ensure you are marking the correct version.

-Note: if the student did not submit he/she did not agree to an academic integrity statement.
-If this is relevant for your assignment, you will have to ask the student to press the submit button.
+Note: if the student did not submit they also did not agree to an academic integrity statement.
+If this is relevant for your assignment, you will have to ask the student agree to the statement and press the submit button.

 If you have concerns whether or not the student submits a different file (which would be the same as a late submission), you can download the draft file and compare this with the submitted file.

 I have a group assignment but when I download all submissions I am getting one assignment for every student.
 Why?

 The download all submissions option for group assignments downloads one assignment per student, rather than one per group.
 Unwanted assignments can be deleted from the downloaded zip, or alternatively you can use the online marking interface.